cemnura/cemnura.github.io/_drafts/2021-06-20-quarkus-2-dev-mode.md

 # Morning

-After his daily routine, a quarkus developer boots his computer and opens his project in his preferable IDE.
+After his morning routine, the quarkus developer boots his computer and opens his project in his preferable IDE.
 The developer then opens his terminal and

 ``./mvnw clean quarkus:dev``

-the developer is greated
+the developer is greeted

 ```
 __  ____  __  _____   ___  __ ____  ______